 Try 5 variations per queue to start off with, since that shouldn’t take longer than PHP’s default time limit of 30 seconds.
 How many variations you have time for per queue depends how complicated the variations are.
 You can use debug mode and manual queue processing to see if Broadcast has time to finish before running out of time.

 So if you have a product with 100 variations, using a value of 5 variations per queue, it will take 20 queue processes (100 / 5) to completely broadcast the complete product with variations.

 This setting only works with the queue enabled.

-This add-on is a part of the following packs:
+This add-on is featured in the following articles: